pnp/vscode-viva/README.md

 ![Settings Node version file](./assets/images/settings-node-version-manager-file.png)

-It is also possible to set which is the default behavior when you're about to scaffold a new project.
+It is also possible to set the default behavior when you're about to scaffold a new project.
 To do so there is a specific setting named `Create Node Version File Default Value`.

 ![Settings Node version file default value](./assets/images/settings-node-version-manager-file-default-value.png)